Fixing Command Line Tools After macOS Update

 exit 0

-Python Script for Fixing xcrun Path Issues
+Python Script to Fix xcrun Path Issues

-Using Python's os and subprocess Modules
+Using Python's OS and subprocess modules.

 import os